tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 As humans, we usually celebrate our rational faculties.
 I love to trace and explore ideas in my head.
 In *Nichomachean Ethics*, Aristotle says the contemplative life leads to the most pleasure:

 > And that happiness consists in contemplation may be accepted as agreeing both with the results already reached and with the truth.
-For contemplation is at once the highest form of activity（since the intellect is the highest thing in us, and the objects with which the intellect deals are the highest things that can be known), and also it is the most continuous, for we can reflect more continuously than we can carry on any form of action.
+For contemplation is at once the highest form of activity, since the intellect is the highest thing in us, and the objects with which the intellect deals are the highest things that can be known; and also it is the most continuous, for we can reflect more continuously than we can carry on any other form of action.

 Our conscious intelligence is the highest form of human nature, so maximizing our highest nature leads to the highest form of living.
 In fact, Csikszentmihalyi even says philosophy can lead to a form of flow: